B2-Kumar/Notes/dbms.md

 Functional Dependency - A relationship that exists between two attributes.
 X -> Y
 The left side (X) of FD is known as a determinant, the right side of the production is known as a dependent.It means that Y is funtionally dependent on X.
-    1. Trivial Functional Dependency
+>   Trivial Functional Dependency
-- A -> B has a trivial dependency if B is a subset of A.
+    A -> B has a trivial dependency if B is a subset of A.
-- A -> A, B -> B etc are trivial.
+    A -> A, B -> B etc are trivial. e.g - { Employee_Id, Name } → { Name }

-    2. Non-Trivial Functional Dependency
+>   Non-Trivial Functional Dependency
-    - A -> B is non-trivial dependency if B is not a subset of A.
+    A -> B is non-trivial dependency if B is not a subset of A. e.g - { Employee_Id, Name } → { Age }

->   Non-Trivial Dependency:
-    Suppose you find that the attribute Employee_ID determines the attribute Employee_Name.
-This means that for each unique Employee_ID, there is only one corresponding Employee_Name.
-This is a non-trivial dependency because it provides new information about how Employee_ID and Employee_Name are related.
-It's not obvious or trivial that the employee ID would determine the employee's name.

-> Complete Non-Trivial Dependency:
+>   Multivalued Functional Dependency:
-    Now, let's say you observe that the combination of Employee_ID and Department_ID determines the attribute Employee_Name.
-In this case, you can't break down the dependency into smaller parts while retaining the same meaning.
-Both Employee_ID and Department_ID are needed together to determine Employee_Name.
-If you tried to remove either Employee_ID or Department_ID from the left-hand side of the dependency, you would lose the ability to determine Employee_Name uniquely.
-This is a complete non-trivial dependency.
+    Attributes in the dependent set are not dependent on each other.
+    For example, X → { Y, Z }, if there exists is no functional dependency between Y and Z, then it is called as Multivalued functional dependency.

 Inference Rule(IR): logical deduction or transformation that allows you to draw new conclusions based on existing rules
 1. Reflexive Rule: